SkyXen/notes-app/README.md

 sudo docker compose up
 ```

+The database conatiner along with API container will be build and started.

-The server will start running and can be accessed through http://localhost:5001 (as in docker container PORT 5000 is mapped to 5001) and get connected to mongoDB database.
+The server starts running and can be accessed through http://localhost:5001 (as in docker container PORT 5000 is mapped to 5001) and get connected to mongoDB database.